zackhanni/soundslikesoma/_services/podcast-recording-studios.md

 <div class="container pb-6 pt-6 pt-md-10 pb-md-10">
   <div class="row justify-content-center">
     <div class="col-12 col-md-6">
-      <h2>Podcast Studios</h2>
+      <h2>Podcast Studios in Philadelphia, PA</h2>
       <p>We offer everything you could require to complete your next podcast project.
 Everything from pre-production preparation to sound effects and music will be professionally handled by us for you.
-Our podcast recording studios and staff are equipped to meet any challenge you may provide!</p>
+Our <strong>podcast recording studios<strong> and staff are equipped to meet any challenge you may provide!</p>
     </div>
     <div class="col-12 col-md-6">
       <h2>Podcasting Services</h2>
       <p>Our podcast studios were built with the intention of giving the community something unique.
-Projects of any scale can be accommodated in out podcast studio - whether it's a solo project or a large group with musical performances.
+Projects of any scale can be accommodated in our Philadelphia podcast studio - whether it's a solo project or a large group with musical performances.
 The studio has undergone rigorous acoustical treatment in order to provide our clients with the best sound quality possible.
 Every cutting-edge piece of gear a podcast recording studio needs to improve the listening experience of any recording is available up in our collection.</p>
     </div>
 <hr hr color="#fffff0">
     <div class="col-12 col-md-12">